-—EDMG Multi-TID Capability subfield format
+—EDMG Multi-TID Capability field format

 The EDMG Multi-TID Aggregation Support subfield contains the number of TIDs minus one of QoS Data frames that the STA is able to receive or aggregate in a multi-TID A-MPDU as described in 10.63.
 A value of zero indicates that the STA does not support EDMG multi-TID aggregation.